 In-ground spas are a beautiful addition to your back yard.
 In Ground spas can be integrated into your existing pool scape so the design can look seamless with your existing landscape or poolscape.
 This solution can be customized to be virtually any size or shape you desire.
 We have seen spas that look like guitars, spaceships and all kinds of other shapes.
-(Insert picture of cool looking spa)
+View our hot tub installation gallery for inspiration and ideas.

 An in-ground spas requires construction process which means permits, drawings and a lot of time.
 The construction requires digging a hole, running plumbing under ground to a corner of the years by your home.
 This is where the equipment will be located.
 The equipment is above ground and usually hidden by a small fence or building.
 You will hear the noise from the pump and heater as the spa is being used.